-These soft, richly spiced molasses cookies are perfect for the holidays.
-If you’ve never had this classic cookie, they’re like gingerbread cookies in all the best ways!
+If you’ve never had this classic cookie, they’re similar to gingerbread cookies in all the best ways!

 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake.
 The best, and easiest way to measure flour is by using a scale.
 If you don’t have one then fluff your flour with a spoon, sprinkle it into your measuring cup, and use a knife to level it off.